This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 As time goes by, you will be able to prolong the time between potty breaks and eventually train your pooch to hold it until it’s time for a walk.

-PRO TIP: Don’t forget, anytime your puppy has an accident in the house you’ll want to use an enzymatic cleaner like Rocco & Roxie’s Stain And Odor Remover.
+PRO TIP: Don’t forget, anytime your puppy has an accident in the house you’ll want to use an enzymatic cleaner like Puppy In Training’s Stain & Odor Eliminator.
 Why?
 If you don’t completely remove the smell of urine your puppy will be compelled to pee in the same spot.

 3. Your Puppy Isn’t Emptying Its Bladder Completely While Outside